Description

 How to Apply Atlas Cermit WN — Priming, Mixing, Stamping

-Cermit WN goes on over a primed substrate that has had its suction equalised — usually with Atlas Base Coat Paint applied at the manufacturer's coverage rate and allowed to dry fully.
+Cermit WN goes on over a primed substrate that has had its suction equalised, usually with Atlas Base Coat Paint applied at the manufacturer's coverage rate and allowed to dry fully.
 Mix one 25 kg bag with clean water in a forced-action mixer to a smooth, lump-free consistency, let it stand for the slaking interval given on the bag, then re-stir briefly before trowelling onto the wall.
+The summary below covers the SKU-specific sequence; the full multi-product method lives in the OWNER guide linked beneath it.

-- Apply at 1.5–2.0 mm: Use a stainless steel trowel to lay the render and level it back to the grain (around the 1.0 mm aggregate).
-A 60-minute pot life means working in panel-sized sections that match what the team can stamp before the render firms up.
+- Apply at 1.5–2.0 mm: Use a stainless-steel trowel to lay the render and level it back to the grain.
+A 60-minute pot life means working in panel-sized sections the team can stamp before the render firms up.

-- Release agent on the stamp: Apply Atlas anti-adhesion agent to the silicone stamp before each impression — without it, the stamp tears the wet render surface and ruins the grain definition.
+- Release agent on the stamp: Apply Atlas anti-adhesion agent to the silicone stamp before each impression — without it, the stamp tears the wet surface and ruins grain definition.

-- Stamp while wet: Press the silicone wood stamp into the render before it skins over.
-Re-apply release agent between impressions to keep the grain crisp across the elevation.
+- Stamp while wet: Press the silicone wood stamp into the render before it skins over, re-applying release agent between impressions to keep the grain crisp across the elevation.

-For the full multi-product wood-effect method — covering primer, mixing, stamp technique, release agent timing, and sealer choice — read the concrete-effect render application method.
-The finished colour and weather-protection step is covered in the sealers for concrete-effect renders guide.
+For the full wood-effect method covering primer, mixing, stamp technique, release-agent timing, and sealer choice, read the concrete-effect render application guide.
+The finishing colour-and-protection step is covered in the sealers for concrete-effect renders guide.

 Installation Notes — Mixing, Pot Life, Section Planning

-The 60-minute pot life governs how the day's work is broken down — stamp-capable sections should be sized so the last impression goes in well before that window closes, not at the edge of it.
-Two trowel-hands plus one dedicated stamper is the typical UK crew arrangement on facade panels above 20 m²; smaller crews work with smaller sections and accept slower overall progress for cleaner grain definition.
+The 60-minute pot life governs how the day's work breaks down: stamp-capable sections should be sized so the last impression goes in well before that window closes, not at the edge of it.
+Two trowel-hands plus one dedicated stamper is the typical UK crew arrangement on facade panels above 20 m²; smaller crews work smaller sections and accept slower overall progress for cleaner grain definition.

-Mix water quantity is the most common cause of inconsistent stamp impressions.
-Too dry, and the stamp leaves shallow grain that the sealer cannot rescue; too wet, and the render slumps off the stamp when lifted, taking the grain with it.
-Follow the bag mixing ratio precisely and re-mix if the consistency drifts between sections.
+Mix-water quantity is the most common cause of inconsistent stamp impressions.
+Too dry, and the stamp leaves shallow grain the sealer cannot rescue; too wet, and the render slumps off the stamp when lifted, taking the grain with it.
+Follow the bag mixing ratio precisely and re-mix if the consistency drifts between sections, so every panel across the elevation lands at the same depth.

 Pro Tips From UK Installers Using Atlas Cermit WN

-- Sample board before the facade: Stamp a 600 × 400 mm test panel of Cermit WN at 1.5 mm and at 2.0 mm to confirm which thickness gives the grain depth the client signed off — these two numbers produce visibly different finishes.
+- Sample board before the facade: Stamp a 600 × 400 mm test panel at 1.5 mm and at 2.0 mm to confirm which thickness gives the grain depth the client signed off — the two numbers produce visibly different finishes.

-- Plan stamp sequence around joints: End each working day at a stamp line or external corner.
-A visible wet-edge mid-panel becomes a permanent shadow line once sealed, regardless of which Bejca colour goes on top.
+- Plan stamp sequence around joints: End each working day at a stamp line or external corner, because a visible wet-edge mid-panel becomes a permanent shadow line once sealed, whatever Bejca colour goes on top.

-- Release agent on every impression: Re-coat the stamp before each press, not every three.
-The polymer-modified render bonds to bare silicone faster than expected, particularly in warm weather.
+- Release agent on every impression: Re-coat the stamp before each press, not every third — the polymer-modified render bonds to bare silicone faster than expected, particularly in warm weather.

-- Cure 5–7 days in UK ambient: The TDS 3-day cure assumes lab conditions of +20 °C. UK ambient at +8–15 °C needs the longer interval before sealer, even when the surface looks dry to the touch.
+- Cure 5–7 days in UK ambient: The TDS 3-day cure assumes +20 °C lab conditions; UK ambient at +8–15 °C needs the longer interval before sealer even when the surface looks dry to the touch.

-- Always pair with a Bejca colour: Cermit WN as cured render alone is a chalky off-white that weathers unevenly.
-The Bejca silicone-resin sealer in teak, walnut, or birch is what locks the colour and adds the hydrophobic layer.
+- Always pair with a Bejca colour: Cured Cermit WN alone is a chalky off-white that weathers unevenly, so a Bejca silicone-resin sealer in teak, walnut, or birch is what locks the colour and adds the hydrophobic layer.

 Is Atlas Cermit WN Right for Your Project?

-- Right for wood-effect mineral facades: Authentic timber-board grain on full elevations, plinths, porches, and interior feature walls within ATLAS ETICS / ROKER BBA-certified systems where mineral breathability and A2-s1, d0 fire performance are specified.
+- Right for wood-effect mineral facades: Authentic timber-board grain on full elevations, plinths, porches, and interior feature walls within Atlas ETICS / Roker BBA-certified systems where mineral breathability and an A2-s1,d0 within-system fire classification are specified.

-- Coastal or high-exposure alternative: Atlas Silkon BA concrete-effect silicone render offers self-cleaning hydrophobic performance for coastal and high-pollution sites where mineral surfaces would require more frequent cleaning — at a higher material cost per m².
+- Coastal or high-exposure alternative?
+Atlas Silkon BA offers self-cleaning hydrophobic performance for coastal and high-pollution sites where mineral surfaces would need more frequent cleaning, at a higher material cost per m².

-- Smooth concrete look instead of wood: Cermit WN can also be trowelled flat without the wood stamp for a clean industrial concrete-effect finish — a useful design pivot if the project moves away from the timber aesthetic.
+- Smooth concrete look instead of wood?
+Cermit WN can also be trowelled flat without the stamp for a clean industrial concrete-effect finish — a useful design pivot if the project moves away from the timber aesthetic.

-- Need the colour-and-protection layer: Cured Cermit WN must be sealed with a Bejca colour finish — choose teak for a warm mid-tone, walnut for a deep dark grain, or birch for a pale Scandinavian wash.
+- Need the colour-and-protection layer?
+Cured Cermit WN must be sealed with a Bejca colour finish: teak for a warm mid-tone, walnut for a deep dark grain, or birch for a pale Scandinavian wash.

 FAQ — Atlas Cermit WN Coverage, Compatibility, Ordering